solitaire jezzball cinco travel coolpick

 14622-6

 The number following the hyphen is the difficulty level of the game.
 This parameter is used to bias the deal algorithm to yield, on average, easier or harder hands.
 An easy level of play simply increases the likelihood that high cards will be dealt out first (buried) and lower cards like aces and deuces will be dealt out last so that they are more accessible.
 Note that this doesn't guarantee that games will always be easier or harder as expected.
 Distribution can still have a lot to do with the challenge of solving a hand.
 But on average you'll find it seems to work.
+Think of it like climate versus weather--overall the difficulty level applies but individual games may be much harder (or easier).

 The difficulty level parameter affects the layout of the deal just as much as the hand number.
 Hand number 14622 played at difficulty level 6 will be a different hand than 14622 played at any other difficulty level.
 So it is important to note both the hand number and the difficulty level if you want to recall a hand for later replay.